nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 3.1.
 Contact Management

 SoConnect allows you to store all your contact information, so that you no longer need to stress about forgetting someone.
-In particular, you can:
+You can:
 1. Quickly **add, view, edit and delete** your contact.
 2. **Sort** your displayed contact list by name, email, address, phone number and tag.
 3. **Tag** specific people in your contact list, which can also be edited and removed.